aquanox/BlueprintMessageLogPlugin/README.md

 ## Blueprint Message Plugin for Unreal Engine

+Are you still printing plain text to output?
+Discover Message Log!
+Create rich interactive messages with different contents with little of blueprint.

-Blueprint Message Plugin created to provide an easy bridge between Blueprints and Message Log.
+Blueprint Message Plugin provides an easy bridge between Blueprints and Message Log API to open an era of interactive logging!

-Each Message Log message represented by sequence of tokens that can be interacted with.
+Each Message Log message represented by sequence of tokens that can be interacted with: hyperlinks, references, actions, images.

+Note: plugin is at experimental stage, things may change a lot.

 ## Features